 Understanding Federal Embezzlement Charges

 The federal crime of embezzlement can be very confusing to understand, and there are certain characteristics that distinguish it from the more common crime of larceny.
-To answer your specific questions, you should retain qualified defense counsel that has demonstrated success in defending clients against federal embezzlement charges in Washington, DC.
+To answer your specific questions, you should retain qualified defense counsel that has demonstrated success in defending against white collar criminal charges such as embezzlement.
 For a general review of the subject, however, you may feel free to refer to this page.

-Embezzlement occurs when a person who has been entrusted with access to property misappropriates that property for the purpose of personal gain.
-An important aspect to keep in mind is that the person who has embezzled the property has a legal right to possess or access the property, but does not actually own the property.
-The criminalization and definition of embezzlement developed based on the crime of larceny, which prosecutors were unable to prove because the defendant had a right to possess the property.
-In order to address that problem, the criminal offense of embezzlement was developed and defined.
-Generally, proving embezzlement requires the prosecution to establish five distinct elements, which are a (1) fraudulent (2) conversion of the (3) property of (4) another, when the defendant had (5) lawful possession of the property.
+Embezzlement simply put is the misappropriation of property or funds that have been entrusted to a person and are misused for his/her personal gain.
+An important aspect to keep in mind is that the person who has been accused of embezzlement had a legal right to possess or access the property, but does not actually own the property.
+Generally, proving embezzlement requires the prosecution to establish five distinct elements, which are a (1) fraudulent (2) conversion (3) of the property (4) of another, when the accused had (5) lawful possession of the property.

-As is true in other criminal cases, the government must establish each element of embezzlement beyond a reasonable doubt, which is the highest burden of proof that exists in the United States’ legal system.
-The standard beyond a reasonable doubt means that if there is any doubt that may affect a reasonable person’s belief that a defendant is guilty, then a judge or a jury may not convict the accused.
-This standard gives skilled defense attorneys ample opportunity to challenge criminal charges and they may, in some instances, even be able to have a case completely dismissed prior to a trial.
+In any criminal case, the government must establish each element of the crime of embezzlement beyond a reasonable doubt.
+The reasonable doubt standard is the highest burden of proof in the United States’ legal system.
+Beyond a reasonable doubt means that if there is any doubt that may affect a reasonable person’s belief that a defendant is guilty, then a judge or a jury must find the accused not guilty.
+A skilled criminal defense attorney will be able to explore all legal options available to you and mount the most vigorous defense possible under the circumstances and facts in a particular case.

 Federal Embezzlement Crimes and Penalties in DC